 Lenders, credit card companies, and other creditors then access this information to determine whether or not to approve your application for credit and how much interest to charge.

-These are the ones that major creditors reference when requesting your credit report for applications.
+These are the ones that major creditors reference when requesting your credit history for applications.
 Let’s find out who these three credit bureaus are, what they do, and how they affect you.